onera/Flocon/step/README.md

 ## Acknowledgement

-Special thanks to Denis Sipp and Colin Leclercq for their precious help for the integration of this use-case.
+Special thanks to Denis Sipp and Colin Leclercq for their help with the integration of this use-case.